polterguy/phosphorusfive-dox/chapter-11.md

     body:But bar was not invited ...
 ```

-Then refresh your Executor web page, such that you reload your autocompleter for Active Events, remove all old code from the executor input, and type in `.foo`.
-When you have done, hold down CTRL as you click space bar.
+Then refresh your Executor web page, such that you reload your autocompleter.
+Then remove all old code from the executor input, and type in `.foo`.
+When you have done, hold down CTRL as you click the space bar.
 Execute the code, that should now hopefully look like the following, thanx to the wonders of autocompletion.

 ```
 sys42.examples.foo